Overview

 the year.

-BIP has a strategy, BIP Institutional Reserve, that gives companies an additional solution to
+BIP has a strategy, BIP Institutional Reserve, which gives companies an additional solution to

 keeping assets at a traditional bank.
 The strategy consists of a portfolio of U.S. Treasury securities